dronepryj/Drone-Projects-Showcase/README.md

-# Drone Mapping Showcase
+# Police Drone Team, Prayagraj

-Welcome to the **Drone Mapping Showcase** website.
+Welcome to the **Police Drone Team, Prayagraj** website.
 This website is designed to display high-quality drone mapping photos and interactive 3D models for various projects.
 Clients can explore different projects using a dropdown menu and view images in a larger format using a built-in lightbox feature.

 ## Table of Contents